Miji people: Religion

 Chindang, marked every 15 October, is considered the main festival of the Mijis, inhabiting the Lada circle of the East Kameng district, Sarli region of the Kurung Kumey district and Nafra and Bomdila Sub-Division of the West Kameng district with a few of them also found in the Assam-Arunachal border towns of Sessa and Bhalukpong who settled down there some time ago because of better access to facilities.
 Culturally and linguistically, the Miji and Hrusso Akas form a cognate group.
-Their ancestors are called Bor(Robo),or the brother of Tanis, like the Nyishis, Apatanis, Tagins, Galos and the Adis which share common features but are also distinct in themselves.
+Their ancestors are called Bor(Robo), or the brother of Tanis, like the Nyishis, Apatanis, Tagins, Galos and the Adis which share common features but are also distinct in themselves.
 Robo being the elder brother and Nyibo (tani) being younger are actual brothers, who belonged to same father.

 There is some Buddhist influence as a result of long-standing cultural contacts with Buddhist tribes to the west, and the celebration of Losar as well as the usage of prayer flags are some indicators of this.

-Classification

-The Mijis or the Sajolangs are classified under three categories :

-Western Miji

-The Mijis inhabiting the Bomdila-Nafra division in West Kameng district are recognized as the Western Miji.

-Eastern Miji

-Occupying the Lada-Bana tract in the East Kameng district, one can find a sizeable amount of the group well adjusted with the Akas, their very brethren tribe and the comparatively larger tribe Nyishi.

-The eastern Mijis shares little contrast in terms of language vocabulary with their western counterparts and together they institute the broader Sajolang group.

-Northern Miji

-The third is the most debilitated and ambiguous group known as Bangru, also known as Bengru in China.
-Not very much studies have been done on this group and the tribe lives in acute isolation.
-These groups are mainly found in Sarli circle and the numerous adjacent villages in Kurung Kumey district.
-Researchers have also claimed that this same people are also found in Longzi County, Shannan Prefecture in China where they are categorised under the wider Lhoba ethnicity.